-The vertical spaces in a landscape are often ignored, but when you walk into a garden that has used climbing plants wisely, another dimension is added that is often breathtakingly beautiful, that lifts they eye and heart ‘upwards’ and ‘over’ instead of just ‘along’.
+THE VERTICAL SPACES IN A GARDEN ARE OFTEN IGNORED, but when you walk into one that has used climbing plants wisely, another dimension is added that is often breathtakingly beautiful, that lifts they eye and heart ‘upwards’ and ‘over’ instead of just ‘along’.

 Pyrostegia venusta – used in my neighbours’ garden to cover an ugly fence and create a self-supporting archway.
 This is a good climber to use if you want a plant that is green from the ground up – often climbers have bare stems at ground level.
 Beware – this plant is very vigorous and needs diligent maintenance, but isn’t the effect stunning?

 One modern incarnation of vertical landscaping is the increasing popularity of GREEN WALLS in our cities and urban spaces – where architects and town planners are beginning to realise not only the environmental benefits of greening whole buildings, including roof spaces, but also the beneficial impact of their visual beauty on the urban landscape.